gp397/salt-for-vagrant-qubes/README.md

 There is a lot to do, in no particular order:
 - Add sanity checking, input validation etc. to the Qubes-RPC scripts
 - Actually think about security properly
-- Sort out networking on Vagrant's children so that provision can work
-- Sort out networking (possibly by an option) so that Vagrant's children can talk to each other

 ## Contributing